MicrosoftDocs/windows-dev-docs/windows-apps-src/design/controls-and-patterns/radio-button.md

 - Put them inside the same parent container.
 - Set the [GroupName](https://docs.microsoft.com/uwp/api/Windows.UI.Xaml.Controls.RadioButton#Windows_UI_Xaml_Controls_RadioButton_GroupName) property on each radio button to the same value.

-> [!Note]
-A group of radio buttons behaves like a single control when accessed via the keyboard.
-Only the selected choice is accessible using the Tab key but users can cycle through the group using arrow keys.

 In this example, the first group of radio buttons is implicitly grouped by being in the same stack panel.
 The second group is divided between 2 stack panels, so they're explicitly grouped by GroupName.

 ```xaml